 Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

-The capital requirements for local and foreign entities looking to set up a business in the Philippines vary depending on the types of business activities they want to engage in and the percentage of foreign ownership in their enterprise.
+The capital requirements for local and foreign entities looking to set up a business in the Philippines vary depending on the types of business activities they want to engage in and the percentage of foreign ownership they wish to secure in their enterprise.

 Minimum Capital Requirements for Corporations